-Purple onions contain anthocyanins, and white and yellow onions are rich in Vitamin C. The content of protein, dietary fiber, calcium, potassium, sodium, and other minerals of purple onions is higher than that of yellow and white onions.
+Purple onions contain anthocyanins, and white and yellow onions are rich in Vitamin C. The content of protein, dietary fiber, calcium, potassium, sodium, and other minerals in purple onions is higher than that of yellow and white onions.
 However, the carotene and Vitamin C content of the latter two are higher than those of the purple ones, which has better anti-fatigue effects.

 Purple onions also contain plant anthocyanins, which are strong antioxidant substances that protect the human body from free radical damage, inhibit inflammation and allergies, and resist aging.

 Both white cabbage and purple cabbage contain large amounts of vitamin C, cellulose, and carbohydrates.
 The nutritional profile of these two cabbages is not much different, but purple cabbage contains higher amounts of anthocyanins.

 There are also some fruits and vegetables that don’t appeal to everybody, but they have special properties, too.
 In fact, these foods have extremely high nutritional values.